 There are a few ways you can measure your food waste at home.
-The more you know and the deeper you go, the more likely you are to do something about reducing it.
+The more you know, the more likely you are to begin to implement positive behaviours.

 Collect your household food scraps in a container that you know the volume of, like an empty ice cream container, for two days.
 Make a note of the volume or weight of waste each day before disposing of it in your normal way.

 Make a note of all your household food waste for at least a week.
-Collect food scraps and plate waste in a container every day and record the volume, type, how much it might have cost and why it’s being thrown away.
+Collect food scraps and plate waste (food served but not eaten) in a container every day and record the volume, food items, how much it might have cost and why it’s being thrown away.

-The Food Waste Diary is a systematic way for you to record all of your food waste, both avoidable and unavoidable and identify clear actions for how you can reduce it.
+The Food Waste Diary is a systematic way for you to record all your food waste, both avoidable and unavoidable, and identify clear actions for how you can reduce it.

 Knowing your waste is also the best first step for businesses.
 If you work in the hospitality industry or know someone that does, check out our Food Smart Business program and share it with your networks.